 My greatest fear was, and is, death.
 Thanks to how deeply and completely i was indoctrinated in my family’s religion, i still wrestle with that fear.
 I got some much-needed relief the day i realised that, if the god i was raised to worship is indeed real (for which i see no evidence), i wouldn’t worship him anyway.
 Still, the vein of acquiescing to religious authority without question, and acceptance of dogma without investigation, runs through me.
 If i were a tapestry and religion a thread, the pattern of my life would be shot through with it.
-If i started pulling out threads, the fabric would be ruined.
+If i started pulling out those threads, the fabric would fall apart.

 I suppose that’s enough build up.
 Heh.

-I’m afraid that if i let anyone in to really get to know me, they’ll find out that i’m an awful person and they’ll leave me.
+My second greatest fear is the one where, if i let anyone in to really get to know me, they’ll find out that i’m an awful person and leave.

-So i grew up inside this terrible dichotomy; being one thing during the day, and something else entirely at night.
-And i knew it was wrong, because it felt terrifically bad.
+So i grew up inside this terrible dichotomy: being one thing during the day, and something else entirely at night.
+I knew it was wrong, because it felt terrifically bad.
 I don’t mean physically, although that part hurt a great deal – i mean it was like carrying a cannonball around in my belly.
 But these people that i loved, that were entrusted with my care and upbringing, told me it was good.
 So i learned to subjugate and compartmentalise my thoughts and feelings from a very young age, and the worst thing of all is that i learned i couldn’t trust myself.
 My thoughts and feelings and perceptions were different than what they were supposed to be, so i did what most abused children do – i internalised the blame.
 I was the problem.
 I was wrong.
 I was bad.